dylance/Udacity-FSND-Project6/README.md

 ## About

 this is the final project for the udacity full stack nanodegree.
-The goal is to securely put our flask, database, application on a secure server with firewalls enabled
+The goal is to securely put our flask application on a secure server with firewalls enabled and connect the flask app to a sql database

 ## Steps to Configure Server

 create droplet on digital ocean

+Create a hostname for you server.

 my server's name hostname: UdacityServer